hpique/SwiftSingleton/README.md

 Unlike classes, structs do support static constants.
 By using a nested struct we can leverage its static constant as a class constant.

-I have my doubts if approach B is thread safe.
-It depends on how function structs are initialized, and I couldn't find any documentation about this.

 ### Approach C: dispatch_once

 The traditional Objective-C approach ported to Swift.